casper-network/docs-redux/faq/faq.md

 Once a transaction is submitted, you can check its status via the node RPC or via explorer tools.

-Look for the following field in the JSON response:
+Look for the following field in the JSON response when checking via the node RPC:

 ```json
 result.execution_info.execution_result.Version2.error_message
 ```

 If `error_message` is `null` or empty, it means the transaction executed successfully.
 If it's populated, it will provide the reason for failure.

+You can also search for the transaction by its hash on [CSPR.live](https://cspr.live)

 ---